 Try diffusing orange essential oil before bed for a better’s night’s rest.

 Orange oil has been shown to effectively fight bacteria that causes breakouts.
-Since we’re now seeing antimicrobial resistant bacterial strains that cause breakouts, it’s so important to find healthier, natural solutions like orange oil to use as a home remedy for acne.
-(12)
+Since we’re now seeing antimicrobial resistant bacterial strains that cause breakouts, it’s so important to find healthier, natural solutions like orange oil to use as home remedies for acne.

 You can also try coconut oil pulling using a couple of drops of orange oil mixed with pure coconut oil.
 This citrus addition makes the flavor and scent of oil pulling more enjoyable too!